mapbox/mason/scripts/llvm/base/README.md

  - Which sub-packages depend on the llvm package
  - How the llvm packages are built
  - How to create a new llvm package + sub-packages
- - How to create a new dev llvm package + sub-packages
+ - How to create a new _dev_ llvm package + sub-packages
+ - How to create a release package from a dev package (+ sub-packages)
  - How to use the binary packages

 ## What is llvm?